 BAs in demand!

-The 2006-2016 U.S. Bureau of Labor Statistics (BLS) report predicts BAs will be among the fastest growing IT occupations, while Google
+According to a U.S. Bureau of Labor Statistics (BLS) report, BAs will be among the fastest growing IT occupations, while Google

 , Infosys, Wipro and their like are constantly on the lookout for business analysis graduates with the acumen to undertake critical business projects.